-Generally, dietary advice if you're pregnant and have a stoma is the same as it is for women without a stoma.
-Maintaining a healthy diet throughout pregnancy is important for anyone, stoma or no stoma.
+Generally, dietary advice if you're pregnant and have an ostomy is the same as it is for women without an ostomy.
+Maintaining a healthy diet throughout pregnancy is important for anyone, ostomy or not.

-There's no need to eat for two during pregnancy, but increasing certain foods such as proteins is recommenced.
-Always follow information from your midwifery team.
-If there is a particular food that you know didn't agree with you before pregnancy, then this should be avoided.
+There's no need to eat for two during pregnancy, but increasing certain foods such as proteins is recommended.
+Always follow information from your doctor or nurse.
+If there is a particular food that you know didn't agree with you before pregnancy, then it should be avoided.